-When you examine water use within the interconnected network of California that feeds farms and cities, use is roughly 52% agricultural, 14% urban and 33% environmental.
+When you examine water use within the interconnected network of California that feeds farms and cities, use is roughly 52 percent agricultural, 14 percent urban and 33 percent environmental.
 While a big difference, even this overstates the environmental take.

-When you account based on net water use—meaning water that is lost to evapotranspiration or salt sinks and not returned to rivers or groundwater for alternative uses—this translates to 62% agricultural, 16% urban and 22% environmental.
+When you account based on net water use—meaning water that is lost to evapotranspiration or salt sinks and not returned to rivers or groundwater for alternative uses—this translates to 62 percent agricultural, 16 percent urban and 22 percent environmental.
 And some of that environmental water is used to keep water quality high enough for drinking.

 Broad statewide or system wide numbers also mask important local and regional variability in how water is used.
 As illustrated in the map, based on DWR data, in the North Coast region most water is designated as environmental flow, and it lacks many connections to the statewide water supply system.
 In the Tulare Basin, almost all water use is agricultural.
 In the South Coast, water use is overwhelming urban.
 Regions are often fairly specialized in their water use.
 Real people and real fish live their lives locally, not statewide.